YOU ARE CORDIALLY INVITED TO FISH THE 48th ANNUAL LADIES TARPON FLY TOURNAMENT

 1. 100 points per release.
 300 points per caught fish.

 3. To constitute a legal release, the knot connecting the fly line to leader must enter the rod tip.
-The boat does not need to be in neutral for a release fish.
-At this point the fish can be broken off or fought.
+The boat does not need to be in neutral for a

 4. To constitute a legal caught fish, the angler must fight the fish to the boat and the guide must disengage the hook.
 Points are earned by taking a digital image of the fish clearly demonstrating that the Angler or Guide has complete control over the fish by hand only.
 The image should show as much of the fish as possible.
 If necessary, the length should be verified with the four foot stick, as measured along the side (lateral line) from the tip of the nose to the tip of the tail.

-6. After hooking a fish and completing the release point scoring procedure, the Angler and Guide may then decide to score the fish as a Weight Fish.
-Their decision is to be taken based on judging the size of the fish in the water.
+the water.
 It is considered unsportsmanlike for an Angler or Guide to partially lift a fish from the water to estimate weight.
-No use of measuring tape to approximate the weight of the fish prior to committing a strap to that fish.
-In other words, a decision must be made prior to any actual measurement taking place (while the fish is in the water) whether or not to use a strap on the fish.
+No use of a measuring tape to approximate the weight of the fish prior to committing a strap to that fish is allowed.

-8. The Tournament Grand Champion shall be the Angler who accumulates the most points during the three days of fishing.
+7. The Tournament Grand Champion shall be the Angler who accumulates the most points during the three days of fishing.
 In addition, the Tournament may also recognize point totals or fish caught by other finishers in individual awards.

-10. Any potential Weight Fish measured and scored less than 70 pounds shall be awarded caught points, but that fish shall be counted towards the Angler’s one Weight Fish limit and the strap will be lost.
+9. Any potential Weight Fish measured and scored less than 70 pounds shall be awarded caught points, but that fish shall be counted towards

-12. The official weight of a Weight Fish shall be calculated by the Tournament Scorekeeper.
-The strap shall be marked, cut, and the strap length (fish girth) measured in inches.
+11.The official weight of a Weight Fish shall be calculated by the Tournament Scorekeeper.
+The strap shall be marked and the strap length (fish girth) measured in inches to the nearest ¼ inch.
 The weight shall be determined to the nearest pound using the online tarpon weight calculator on the BTT website.

-13. For purposes of measuring and scoring, the Tournament shall issue to each Angler and Guide a measuring packet including: a four foot stick, a measuring tape, one zip-tie “strap,” a roll of sticky tape, and three Catch and Release forms.
+12. For purposes of measuring and scoring, the Tournament shall issue to each Angler and Guide a measuring packet including: a four foot stick, a measuring tape, one zip-tie “strap,” a roll of sticky tape, and three Catch and Release forms.
 The Angler or Guide shall provide a digital camera.

 PENALTIES